Course Descriptions

 2 semesters, grades 11-12, Advanced Placement course.

-Prerequisite: Algebra 2.
+Prerequisite: Algebra 2, PSAT Math score of 600+ and teacher/principal approval.
 Recommended prerequisite: Precalculus or higher at the same time.

 AP Physics 2[edit]